Aquanty/rtd-hgs/docs/source/index.rst

 #. **x3, y3, z3** :math:`xyz`-coordinates [L] of the third point.

-Horizontal and vertical faces of an inclined plane that is defined by three points are chosen.
+| Horizontal and vertical faces of an inclined plane that is defined by
+  three points are chosen.
 This instruction is mainly designed for verification purpose of modelling results using inclined fractures.
   Note that if using this instruction, fracture velocities are multiplied by a correction factor that accounts for the longer path that contaminants have to travel from node to node.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose fracture faces block
+| **Choose fracture faces block**

 #. **x1, x2** :math:`x`-range [L] of the block.